-The Day; perhaps the decisive Day is come on which the fate of American depends, my bursting Heart must find vent at my pen.
+The Day; perhaps the decisive Day is come on which the fate of America depends, my bursting Heart must find vent at my pen.
 I have just heard that our dear Friend Dr. Warren is no more but fell gloriously fighting for his country...
 Abigail Adams to John Adams, Sunday, 18 June 1775

 To mark the 225th anniversary of the Battle of Bunker Hill in 2000, the Massachusetts Historical Society presents its first "web exhibition" – personal accounts and eyewitness descriptions of the battle, along with contemporary maps, drawings, engravings, broadsides, and artifacts, either preserved by the participants or found on the battlefield.

-The exhibition is divided into seven sections:
+The exhibition is divided into six sections:

 Bunker Hill Essay An essay by Bernard Bailyn giving an overview account of the battle